-Arts and cultural budget (income and expenses)
+Enter your arts and cultural budget (income and expenses) for the current fiscal year.

 If your organization's primary mission is arts and cultural, this will be your full budget.
 If your organization's primary mission is NOT arts and cultural, this will be your arts and cultural income and expenses ONLY.